 Vintage Aircraft Association members receive a full color, multi-page magazine devoted to the aircraft and people of the vintage aircraft movement.
 Vintage Airplane features articles detailing the restoration and history of aircraft rebuilt by members, as well as historical pieces consisting of the recollections of those who were active during the heyday of these aircraft.

 Also included on a regular basis are features presenting historical images from the EAA and VAA archives, as well as columns by members who volunteer their time and talents to the Association.
-The president of the Division, Geoff Robison addresses the membership each month in his column, Straight & Level.
+The president of the Vintage Division, Geoff Robison addresses the membership each month in his column, Straight & Level.

 Robert G Lock, “The Vintage Mechanic,” shares with us his restoration and repair techniques.
 He brings over 50 years of aircraft maintenance experience as an instructor and A&P mechanic, with a specialization on antique aircraft.
 Bob has restored a pair of New Standard D-25 biplanes, and well as two restorations on his Command-Aire 5C3.

-Regular contributors Sparky Barnes Sargent and Budd Davisson, as well as VA Editor, Jim Busha, and other authors share fascinating and thorough coverage of yesteryears’ beautiful aircraft that have been recently restored or preserved; sharing their expertise and love of vintage aircraft.
+Regular contributors Sparky Barnes Sargent and Budd Davisson, as well as Vintage Airplane Editor, Jim Busha, and other authors share fascinating and thorough coverage of yesteryears’ beautiful aircraft that have been recently restored or preserved; sharing their expertise and love of vintage aircraft.